-5.5.1 Jig method
+5.5.1 Mechanical stopper method

-The procedure of setting the origin with the calibration jig is shown below.

-This operation is carried out with the teaching pendant.
-Set the [MODE] switch on the front of the controller to "TEACH", and set the [ENABLE/DISABLE] switch on the teaching pendant to "ENABLE" to enable the teaching pendant.
+The method for setting the origin with the transportation jig is explained below.
+This operation is carried out with the T/B. Set the [MODE] switch on the front of the controller to "TEACH", and set the T/B [ENABLE/DISABLE] switch to "ENABLE" to validate the T/B. Move the J4 axis to the upper end with jog operation beforehand.